 Jimmy’s second poster based on the books of J.R.R.
 Tolkien is drawn in a similar style yet much darker than Lord Of The Rings (and a lot more grim than you probably would expect from a children’s book).
 The Hobbit remains a hightly sought-after poster by both KLF and LOTR fans alike and is rarely sold anywhere.

-The Stone Circles is a triptych on the theme of famous stonecircle sights in Southern England, including Stonehenge…
+Influenced by the works of English author and esotericist John Michell, The Stone Circles is a triptych on the theme of famous stonecircle sights in Southern England, including Stonehenge…

 … and Avebury.